elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A split method divides a string into an ordered list of substrings, places them in an array, and returns that array of substrings.
+  <div><strong>Interview Response:</strong> The split method divides a string into an ordered list of substrings, places them in an array, and returns that array of substrings.
 The split method accepts two arguments including delimiter and an optional number.
 The optional number sets the number of values returned in the array.</div><br />
   <div><strong>Technical Response:</strong> The split() method divides a String into an ordered list of substrings, puts these substrings into an array, and returns the array of strings.
 The division is done by searching for a pattern, where the pattern is provided as the first parameter in the method's call.
 The split method has an optional second numeric argument – a limit on the array length.
 If it is provided, then the extra elements are ignored.
 In practice it is rarely used though.
 When the empty string ("") is used as a separator, the string is not split by user-perceived characters (grapheme clusters) or Unicode characters (code points), but by UTF-16 code units.
 This destroys surrogate pairs.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />